MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Increased over-provisioning.** The Performance Efficiency pillar discourages over-provisioning, recommending that you use just enough resources to satisfy demand.

 - Autoscaling operations aren't instantaneous and therefore can't reliably handle a sudden and dramatic spike in demand that can't be shaped or smoothed.
 Therefore, over-provisioning via either larger instances or more instances is a critical reliability tactic to account for the lag between demand signal and supply creation.
-Unused capacity hinders performance efficiency.
+Unused capacity counters the goals of performance efficiency.

 - Sometimes a component can't be scaled in reaction to demand, and that demand isn't fully predictable.
 Using large instances to cover the worst case leads to over-provisioning waste in situations that are outside that use case.